doneel/python-dev-base/README.md

 This repo represents a generic development environment for python, entirely project agnostic.
 You *could* use it directly for something quick, but it won't have project dependencies installed which makes any *execution* impossible.
 Instead, this image is intended to be a parent image for a project-specific setup.
 You can find an annotated example of a project-specific image in the examples directory.

 ### Features
-It's a vim python development environment with sane defaults and a few strong personal preferences.
+It's a vim python development environment with sane defaults.
+Only some of your favorite bindings are overriden.

 **Built in functionality**
 * `fd` is bound to escape in all modes
 * Backups are written to `~/.vim_backups`